 September is a month that blends the hot fun of summertime with the swift breezes that autumn will bring.
 For many of us, September screams one thing – back to school!
 But for those looking for a little more summer, look no further than North Myrtle Beach.
 Between the many Labor Day Weekend festivities and the events happening throughout the month, we've rounded up some end-of-summer staples for both the young and the young at heart.

 Summer stretches long into September at Barefoot Landing, North Myrtle Beach’s premier shopping and dining destination.
-Live entertainment takes the stage at the Crooked Hammock amphitheater on Thursday evening and Saturday afternoons.
+Live entertainment takes the stage at the Pepsi Stage on Saturday afternoons.
 Enjoy a cool beverage on a warm evening as you browse the 40 different storefronts, dining options, and family attractions.
 Barefoot Landing has something in store for everyone.

 If all the shopping is making you hungry, Barefoot Landing offers a wide variety of dining options that will please everyone's palates.
 Enjoy the Intracoastal Waterway views at Flying Fish, Greg Norman’s Australian Grille, or Taco Mundo Kitchen y Cantina.
 Kick back with some craft beer at Crooked Hammock Brewery, and a cheeseburger in paradise will have any parrothead waving their fins at Jimmy Buffett’s Landshark Bar and Grill.
 After all, it’s five o’clock somewhere.
 If you want some more activity with your meal hop over to his sister Lucy Buffett’s Lulu's.
 Along with the restaurant, Lulu’s features its own sandpit, beach volleyball court, arcade, aerial obstacle course, and gift shop.